 John 12:32 "I will...draw ALL MEN unto me."

-Another verse that the "I chose of my own free will to believe the gospel" promoters brings up in a misunderstood and misapplied attempt to prop up their false theology is John 12:32.
+Another verse that the "I chose of my own free will to believe the gospel" promoters bring up in a misunderstood and misapplied attempt to prop up their false "free will" Fantasy is John 12:32.

 They tell us, "See, Jesus said that He would draw ALL MEN unto Himself.
 So this means that everybody has a chance to be saved and the reason many are not is because they chose of their own free will not to believe."